GYNK / Apps / Prime Time

 has a meaning.

 The large HH:mm:ss at the top is the NTP-corrected current time.
-The .000 beneath it is the millisecond component, updating at up to 120 Hz on supported hardware.
-The thin progress bar below represents the fractional position within the current second — it sweeps from left to right in exactly one second.
+The .000 beneath it is the millisecond component — the display loop fires every 1 ms via TimelineView(.periodic(by: 0.001)), with actual render frequency capped at the device's ProMotion refresh rate (up to 120 Hz).
+The thin cyan progress bar below represents the fractional position within the current second — it sweeps from left to right in exactly one second.

 Graph Panels

-GLOBAL OFFSET shows the difference between the NTP-corrected time and your device's internal clock, in seconds.
-A value close to zero means your device clock happens to be accurate.
+GLOBAL OFFSET (5m) shows the weighted-average difference between the NTP-fused time and your device's internal clock.
+A value close to zero means your device clock happens to be accurate at this moment.

-σ DEVIATION is the standard deviation of the offset values across all active servers.
+σ DEVIATION (5m) is the standard deviation of offsets across all active servers in the current fusion set.
 Smaller is better.
 The color of this panel reflects overall sync quality.

 Green